 Cutts suggests first thinking about what people are going to type in order to find your site, and integrate those keywords into your site.
 I think we all understand this fact, but fail to put it into practice within the content on our sites, in title tags, and description tags too.
 It’s not all about short tail keywords either, long tail keywords are good to hit too.
 Searches performed with long tail keywords are climbing month after month.
 It’s estimated that 75% of all searches are performed with long tail keywords.

-link building is key in seeing top rankings.
+Link building was skimmed over in the piece, but in general link building is key in seeing top rankings.
 Where do you get links?
 Cutts suggests adding a blog, just like ours, to your site.
 It’s easy to do and a fairly simple concept when implemented properly.
 Stick in a few links to your site within your blog posts, and don’t be afraid to link to others.
 That’s what it’s all about!
 Link unto others as you would have them link unto you.

-add your top level page/sitemap to Google.
+One last word of advice Cutts discusses: be sure to add your top level page/sitemap to Google.
 While it won’t automatically get added to their index, and they can’t make any predictions on when your site will get crawled, there is a likelihood that you will be helping your site out if you add it.

 What other words of advice do you have to those that aren’t familiar with how to get found on Google?